harsh-2711/getting-started/frontend/angular/README.md

 ## Introduction
 Angular is a popular front-end framework made by Google.
 Like other popular front-end frameworks, it uses a component-based architecture to structure apps.

-If you are a beginner for Angular and wonder how to start, This article is for you and we focus only on basic Angular App with one page.
-Once finished our app looks like below where we can add items, edit, delete items.
+If you are a beginner for Angular and wonder how to start, this starter template can help you get acquainted with it.

 ## How to get started with Angular